-- 6. If the Impala server is configured to use SSL, then click SSL Options to configure SSL for the connection.
-For more information, see "Configuring SSL Verification on Windows" on page 13. - 7.
+- If the Impala server is configured to use SSL, then click SSL Options to configure SSL for the connection.
+For more information, see "Configuring SSL Verification on Windows" on page 15. - 7.
 Optionally, in the Transport Buffer Size field, type the number of bytes to reserve in memory for buffering unencrypted data from the network.

-- 8. Optionally, to use SASL to handle authentication, select the Use Simple Authentication and Security Layer (SASL) check box. - 9.
-To save your settings and close the dialog box, click OK.
+8. Optionally, to use SASL to handle authentication, select the Use Simple Authentication and Security Layer (SASL) check box.